CS2401-Fall2021/lab3_ascii_art/README.md

 Copy any paste your output into greyAscii.txt

 ## Part 3: Image rotation (35 pts)
-Now let's rotate the image in the rotateAsciiArray method.
+Now let's rotate the image in the getRotatedGreyAscii method.
 Here is an example of a simple rotated square